 Every time I eat this bread I am transported back to Tuscany.
 The farms, cobble stone streets, the beautiful language, and oh the amazing food!
 Window baskets overhanging with herbs or flowers, street markets filled with baked goods and fresh vegetables.

 I want you to enjoy the same Tuscan flavors I love so much through a slice of warm bread dipped in olive oil.
 You don’t have to go to a bakery or a an Italian restaurant to find some.
 Just make it yourself.
 This recipe is a great introduction to first time bread bakers.
 The result is a perfectly balanced loaf to accompany your pasta, salad, or meat dishes.

 Baking bread requires time and a little patience.
-Always allow a couple hours for your dough to prove.
+This loaf is gets its tangy flavor by incorporating a slow cold proof with a warm proof period.
 Proofing or Proving your dough is a technique where dough is allowed to ferment, creating carbon dioxide that makes the dough rise.
 During this time the yeast is reacting with the starch from the flour.
-In this case we are allowing time for three proofs before baking.
+In this case we are allowing time for several proofs before baking.

-The first proof is for the yeast.
+The first proof is for the active dry yeast.
 When you add warm water to the yeast and sugar, it reacts and creates a frothy film.
 This means the yeast is alive and ready to work with the starch.
-Careful not to add too hot of water or salt to this first step or it will kill the yeast.
+Careful not to add hot water it will kill the yeast.

-- Stand Mixer ( or just use your hands)
+- Stand Mixer with dough hook attachment ( or just use your hands)